fatimamahate/make_the_grade/README.md

     * Click on 'Enable'

 ## Credits
-In order to amend data for a specific student, I temporarily [deleted](https://itecnote.com/tecnote/python-how-to-delete-remove-row-from-the-google-spreadsheet-using-gspread-lib-in-python/) the row and rejoined at the end of the table with the new data.
+* In order to amend data for a specific student, I temporarily [deleted](https://itecnote.com/tecnote/python-how-to-delete-remove-row-from-the-google-spreadsheet-using-gspread-lib-in-python/) the row and rejoined at the end of the table with the new data.
+* Love Sandwiches was also important to the understanding of this project.

 ## Acknowledgements
 Thank you to my mentor, Brian Macharia, who provided invaluable, constructive feedback on this PP3 project.
-Also, thank you to Anna Greaves from Code Institute for her Love Sandwiches project, which allowed me to learn so much about python.